ConlanMcNamee/yummly_example/README.md

 @Injectable
 ```

-Now we can write the service class, and initialize it like so
+## Write the service class, and initialize it like so
 ```
 export class YummlyGetSerivce {